awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 ### Cooldown Periods for Simple Scaling<a name="lifecycle-hook-cooldowns"></a>

 When an Auto Scaling group launches or terminates an instance due to a simple scaling policy, a cooldown period takes effect\.
 The cooldown period helps ensure that the Auto Scaling group does not launch or terminate more instances than needed before the effects of previous simple scaling activities are visible\.
 When a lifecycle action occurs, and an instance enters the wait state, scaling activities due to simple scaling policies are paused\.
-When a newly launched instance enters the `InService` state, the cooldown period starts\.
+When the lifecycle hook execution finishes, the cooldown period starts\.
+If you set a long interval for the cooldown period, it will take more time for scaling to resume\.
 For more information, see [Scaling Cooldowns for Amazon EC2 Auto Scaling](Cooldown.md)\.

 ### Health Check Grace Period<a name="lifecycle-hook-health-check-grace-period"></a>